 Vescovana, Rivella, Valsanzibio.
 Today we visit two flower-filled gardens.
 In contrast to Stra, the Villa Pisani at Vescovana is a more modest affair, with an English-inspired Romantic garden of the 19th century.
 The garden designed around the 16th-century Villa Emo at Rivella was created in the 1960s.
 Villa Barbarigo at Valsanzibio is a Baroque masterpiece complete with water jests, boxwood maze and extensive pools, designed as an allegory of man’s progress towards salvation.
-Overnight Mira Porte.

 Fracanzan Pievone, Frassanelle, Costozza.
 Three private gardens.
 Villa Fracanzan Pievone maintains a traditional orchard and kitchen garden, among the few left in the Veneto.
 The charming artificial caves excavated under the Villa Frassanelle in the 1880s by Count Alberto Papafava replicate the natural caves within his park, complete with secret passageways, stalactites and underground lakes.
 The final visit is to the Baroque gardens of the Villa da Schio at Costozza, where we also visit the winery and sample the wines of the estate.
-Drive to Vicenza for the first of three nights here.
+Continue to Vicenza for the first of three nights.

 Trissino, Castelgomberto.
 Through a series of terraces, walks and panoramic belvederes, the gardens of Trissino Marzotto link two villas set into a hillside dominating the Agno valley.
 The upper villa was converted from a medieval fortress, while the lower is now a romantic ruin.
 The private garden of Villa da Schio is a beautifully proportioned Italian garden set in the plain below Trissino.
 Free afternoon in Vicenza, the exceedingly handsome little city embellished by the architect Andrea Palladio and his followers.
-Overnight Vicenza.

-Negrar, Verona.
+Negrar, Grezzana.
 The Pojega Garden at Villa Rizzardi, commissioned in 1783, is one of the last remaining examples of an Italian-style garden created before the fashion for landscape gardens took hold.
 Incorporating three descending terraces, it takes full advantage of the steep hillside with formal gardens, hornbeam avenues and a green theatre.
-Visit the Verona Civic Library to view the original plans for the Pojega Garden, then walk across the river to the Giardino Giusti.
-Created in 1580, they are among the finest Renaissance gardens in Europe.
-Overnight Vicenza.
+Visit Villa Arvedi, whose impressive parterre was designed to be viewed from above, followed by lunch in the Baroque grotto.
+See also the Giardino Giusti on the outskirts of nearby Verona; created in 1580, it is among the finest Renaissance gardens in Europe.

 Price, per person

-Two sharing: £2,610 or £2,390 without flights.
-Single occupancy: £2,910 or £2,690 without flights.
+Two sharing: £2,710 or £2,590 without flights.
+Single occupancy: £3,130 or £3,010 without flights.

-Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 4 dinners with wine, water, coffee; all admissions and 1 wine tasting; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 4 dinners with wine, water, coffee; all admissions and 1 wine tasting; all tips; all taxes; the services of the lecturer.

-Hotel Villa Franceschi, Mira Porte: a 5-star hotel in a 16th-century villa in the centre of Mira Porte.
+Hotel Villa Franceschi, Mira Porte: 5-star hotel in a 16th-century villa in the centre of Mira Porte.
 Hotel Campo Marzio, Vicenza: just outside a city gate of Vicenza, this 4-star hotel is well located and comfortable, with decent-sized rooms.
 Single rooms are doubles for sole use throughout.

 There is quite a lot of walking, much of it on rough, uneven ground in the gardens.
 Sometime sites require the coach to park c.
 1 mile away.
 The tour would not be suitable for anyone who has difficulties with everyday walking and stair climbing.
 Average distance by coach per day: 69 miles.